Neil Iyengar, MD

 New York, New York

-Developing a personalized intervention platform which matches patients with relevant lifestyle modifications to reduce breast cancer risk.
+Developing a personalized intervention platform that matches patients with lifestyle modifications to improve breast cancer outcomes.

-Dr. Iyengar has enrolled 399 participants with newly diagnosed breast cancer in the Healthy Living Program.
-He found that early enrollment in the program is feasible, as evidenced by an overall participation rate of 76 percent at the time of diagnosis.
-He also identified several common modifiable lifestyle risk factors including sedentary lifestyle, dietary patterns that do not meet national guidelines, and sleep disturbances that are present at the time of cancer diagnosis, which allowed for early intervention near the start of cancer treatment.
+The researchers have enrolled 399 participants with newly diagnosed breast cancer in the Healthy Living Program and found that early enrollment in the program is acceptable to patients, as evidenced by an overall participation rate of 76 percent at diagnosis.
+He also identified several factors common among newly diagnosed patients, including sleep disturbances and lack of psychosocial support, that offer other opportunities for intervention at the time of diagnosis to improve outcomes and quality of life.

 2015